 Yes, we are really pleased and can’t believe we are on issue 14 already.
 We still work from home and our team is small – we have a freelance design team of two based in the US, I produce the majority of the content and do all the ad sales and Gareth does deals with the printers and distribution.
 We have two freelance stylists and a photographer who we work with on our editorials and a bunch of awesome contributors who send us articles or create DIY content!
 I think the reason it works for us and the magazine is still growing in a declining market is because we keep our costs as low as we can.
 We never spend more than each issue is making.
 Would I like more help or fancy offices?
 Sure, but we’re not quite at that stage just yet.

-What does a regualr day in your life look like?
+What does a regular day in your life look like?

 10am-12pm – I don’t tend to eat first thing, I just crack on with emails or if I’m on a deadline for a sponsored post, write that before sending it off to the brand for approval.
 Depending on what time of the month it is I could get a lot of emails overnight from my design team (who are based in the US) about the next issue so I also might be proofing the next issue, sending over edits or approving layout options.

-12-2pm – Gareth sleeps late but is usually up by now so I’ll go downstairs and make us breakfast or lunch.
+12pm-2pm – Gareth sleeps late but is usually up by now so I’ll go downstairs and make us breakfast or lunch.
 Most of the time it’s some form of eggs and beans or maybe some soup or a salad.
-2-5pm – Writing blog posts (or editing the ones my sister, who works for us part time, has written) writing or editing magazine content, emailing with/ booking in advertisers, going through real wedding and photo shoot submissions, emails emails emails…

 5pm-7pm – Gareth and I go to the gym on a Monday, Wednesday and Friday so it’s the perfect excuse to log off!
 He’s been going for years and me just over a year and although I don’t always love when that time of day comes around I always feel SO much better once we get there and start working out.
 We mostly do weight training with a short burst of cardio at the end.